 • The teaching staff to have complete lists of students in courses

 • The teaching staff to have accurate statistics on their teaching load

-Auditors must register at the student help desk within the registration deadlines (see the academic calendar for details).
+Auditors must register at the student help desk within the registration deadlines which is the Friday of the second week of the semester.
 An administrative fee of 50 CHF will be charged for handling late registrations.